 *Can be changed due to conditions or upon agreement

-We will start our final day by tackling the steep hillside to Mala Tičarica for the view.
+If our energy levels allow it, we will start the day by tackling the steep hillside to Mala Tičarica.
 If we feel like taking it a bit easier, we will just pass it across the slightly up and down terrain to reach the Ovčarija mountain pasture, and then the Dedno polje mountain pasture.
 Here we will have the option to pay a visit to a local cheese-maker, who still produces cheese the traditional way up on the pasture.

 Our guided tours are led by UIMLA or IMFGA internationally licensed guides who have completed many years of training to make your hut to hut hike both safe and enjoyable.
 They are passionate individuals who call the Slovenian mountains their second home and are ready to share this adventure with you.

 Different huts have different options and sometimes, private rooms for 2 or 4 persons are available.
 It is not the rule and they require a very early booking.
 We will try to get you the best possible accommodation from what is available at the time of your booking.

 We recommend booking as early as possible.
 Slovenian mountain huts are very popular and get booked up several weeks in advance, especially on weekends.
 If your booking is late, we will try our best to find a suitable alternative.
 Sometimes, last-minute spots open up.
 However, we cannot guarantee a free spot.

 No, all of the huts provide blankets, bedding and pillows, but you can bring your own silk or cotton sleeping liner.

 All of the huts offer vegetarian options and usually at least one vegan option.
 Still, kitchens high up are basic, so don’t expect too many choices.
 Huts generally serve authentic meals like stews, soups, and sausages.
 If you have strict dietary restrictions, consider bringing your own food as they can’t make a special meal per request.